Annrtl/Edifice/book/src/introduction.md

 # Introduction

-Hydra is a package manager and build automation tool adapted to the hardware industry.
-Hydra has ambition to be an language-agnostique and rust-powered package manager and automation tool.
+Edifice is a package manager and build automation tool adapted to the hardware industry.
+Edifice has ambition to be an language-agnostique and rust-powered package manager and automation tool.
 Its goal is to bring a scalable solution (1000+ IP management) to the hardware industry.
-Hydra is born to answer to scalability limations of the open source projects Fusesoc and Edalize.
+Edifice is born to answer to scalability limations of the open source projects Fusesoc and Edalize.

 ## Contributing